Pennsylvania Powerball

 Biggest Powerball jackpots

 On Nov.
-7, 2022, Powerball awarded the largest lottery jackpot, not only in Powerball history but in lottery history.
-The $2.04 billion jackpot was won by a Edwin Castro who bought his ticket at a gas station in Altadena, California.
+7, 2022, Powerball awarded the largest jackpot, not only in Powerball history but in history.
+The $2.04 billion jackpot was won by Edwin Castro, who bought his ticket at a gas station in Altadena, California.

 The top five Powerball jackpots are: